tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 ```
 **2. Your local SpreadsheetGearExplorerSamples_VSCode folder will contain these workspace (.code-workspace) files:**

-- **Sample code workspaces for Windows only**
+- **Code sample workspaces for Windows only**
   - Samples_WindowsForms.code-workspace
   - Samples_WPF.code-workspace
-- **Sample code workspaces for Windows, Linux and MacOS**
+- **Code sample workspaces for Windows, Linux and MacOS**
   - Samples_Web.code-workspace
   - Samples_JupyterCSharp.code-workspace
   - Samples_JupyterPython.code-workspace

-**3. Run Visual Studio Code and select "File | Open workspace from File..." to open the sample code workspace you want to see**
+**3. Run Visual Studio Code and select "File | Open workspace from File..." to open the code sample workspace you want to see**